The prosecutor who dropped Jussie Smollett's charges says he believes the actor lied to the police

 - The prosecutor who dropped Jussie Smollett's charges says he believes the actor lied to the police

-- Jussie Smollett arrested and faces a felony charge for allegedly filing false police report

-- Jussie Smollett arrested and faces a felony charge for allegedly filing false police report
+- Actor Jussie Smollett faces a felony charge for allegedly filing a false police report